Listen to this Article

 U.S. News & World Report says the financial services industry has a name for this phenomenon: Women in transition.

 Whether they’re left to handle the family finances or choose to take control of their household assets, some will be challenged to meet day-to-day expenses, let alone save for the future.
-In either case, a financial advisor can help them make informed investment and retirement planning decisions and set them on the path to financial independence.
+In either case, financial literacy for women and effective financial planning for women is a key opportunity for financial advisors now and in years to come.
+If women aren’t part of your target audience, here’s why they need to be.

-Therefore, it should not be a surprise that they turn to outside assistance or seek other opinions related to investment decisions and retirement planning.
+Therefore, it should not be surprising that they turn to outside assistance or seek other opinions on investment decisions and retirement planning.
 Fortunately, this exodus is preventable.

-It’s as simple as welcoming women as clients, building a relationship with all members of the household, and hiring female advisors that many of these prospects are searching for.
-In doing so, you will stand out from the firms that choose not to evolve with the times.
+It’s as simple as welcoming women as clients, creating marketing strategies specifically for your female audience, building relationships with all household members, and hiring female advisors that many of these prospects are searching for.
+In doing so, you will stand out from the firms that choose not to evolve.

 Stop and take a few minutes to review your current client list.
 Does it include a significant number of single women?
-If not, you are neglecting a steadily-growing client base.
+If not, you are neglecting a steadily growing client base.
+If you don’t recognize the changing environment, you are doing a disservice to women and your business future.
+Here are some statistics to consider:

 If your current client base is strictly male, you’re probably used to interacting with them as the traditional head of the household and primary breadwinner.